refokus-agency/handbook/conventions/microservices.md

     ...
     }
 ```
-* Instead of user a reducer to access DB, user a helper.
+* Instead of use a reducer to access DB, use a helper.
 * Don't use anonymous functions for process.
-Donn't comment this functions.
+Don't comment this functions.
 * For documentation, in @returns use the element that overwrites.

 ## Commands

-* User specific `cmd` for each type findOne/All byEmail/Id.
+* Use specific `cmd` for each type findOne/All byEmail/Id.
 Example
 ```javaScript
 cmd:'findOneByEmail'
 cmd:'findOneById'
 cmd:'findAll'
 ```
-* `where` & `opData` always must user the entity.
+* `where` & `opData` always must use the entity.
 Example
 ```javaScript
 where: {
     user: {